 In this post, I’m going to show you the best similar apps like Spotify.
 If you have been using Spotify for a long time, then most probably it has crossed your mind that what are some of the popular Spotify Alternatives.
-Spotify is a music platform with more than 108 million subscribers. where users can listen to their favourite music anytime, anywhere.
+Spotify is a music platform with more than 108 million subscribers. where users can listen to their favorite music anytime, anywhere.
 You need to pay for a subscription so that you can access your music ad-free.

 Most of the free Spotify alternatives available out there are merely lesser alternatives to Spotify in terms of quality and service offered.
 The new music app from YouTube called YouTube Music is a competitor that could take-over the world’s leading streaming service.